CBS Names Legendary Producer Susan Zirinsky As Head Of News

 Rhodes replaced Rose on CBS This Morning with the well-regarded John Dickerson, then host of Face the Nation, but ratings have tapered off.

-In September 2018, Rhodes' boss, then CBS Chairman Leslie Moonves, stepped down as he faced multiple accusations of sexual harassment and assault (which he denies).
-Days later, Rhodes fired then 60 Minutes Executive Producer Jeff Fager, who had sent a threatening message to a CBS journalist reporting on accusations that he tolerated a hostile workplace for women.
+In September 2018, Rhodes' boss, then-CBS Chairman Leslie Moonves, stepped down as he faced multiple accusations of sexual harassment and assault (which he denies).
+Days later, Rhodes fired then-60 Minutes Executive Producer Jeff Fager, who had sent a threatening message to a CBS journalist reporting on accusations that he tolerated a hostile workplace for women.
 Fager would ultimately face allegations of sexual harassment as well, which he also denied.

 Many staffers at 60 Minutes angrily defended Fager to network executives after his firing.

 Zirinsky had been strongly considered by Rhodes and acting CBS Corp.
 CEO Joe Ianniello to run 60 Minutes, by far the network's most prestigious and most profitable news program.
-Instead, she will oversee the news division and choosing 60 Minutes' top executive will be among her first and most important decisions.
+Instead, she will oversee the news division, and choosing 60 Minutes' top executive will be among her first and most important decisions.

 Zirinsky is known as a tough leader who inspires loyalty.
 She also inspired the lead character of the 1987 movie Broadcast News, played by Holly Hunter.
 She was a consultant on the film.